Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Nelson notes that "preindustrial America was a comparatively permissive environment for the prepubescent [girl]."2

 In the last example, there are a few new characteristics.
 This is an eBook located through a library database.
 The eBook has two authors, and it is a second edition.
-You will need to include this information in your citation.
+You need to include this information in your citation.

 Once you have found and opened an eBook, scroll to the title page to locate the citation components.